 Elie Petit, vice presient of the Union of Jewish Students told The Local the Jewish community were increasingly concerned by these acts.

-"This is not just stats, this is about victims who are being hurt and insulted in the street," on Wednesday.
+"This is not just stats, this is about victims who are being hurt and insulted in the street," Petit said on Wednesday.
 "Anti-Semitism in France is becoming more and more violent".

 Overall there were 614 anti-Semitic acts, including the physical and verbal attacks, were recorded last year, representing a rise of 58 percent compared to 2011.

 The most shocking anti-Semitic attack came in March 2012 when gunman Mohamed Merah shot dead three Jewish children and a rabbi outside their school in the south-western city of Toulouse.
 In October a grenade was thrown into a Jewish grocery store in the Paris suburb of Sarcelles in another apparent anti-Semitic attack.
 This time no one was hurt.

 "The year 2012 was a year of unprecedented violence against Jewish people in France," the SPCJ said in its report, which will be handed in to Prime Minister Jean-Marc Ayrault on Wednesday.